AbanJones/MDOT-Travel-Demand/README.md

 This project centers around a python script that is designed to interact with Google's Places API to gather information about local businesses based on specific criteria such as location, type, and radius.

 Project Folder Organization
+**Find the code that generates a dataset in the src/data directory**
 ------------

     ├── LICENSE